• Home

 • /

-It’s a pretty rare occurrence for nonprofit boards to receive new members that have extensive experience leading a nonprofit organization.
-Instead, you’ll often encounter seasoned for-profit leaders, novice philanthropists, or long-time supporters of your nonprofit with no practical board experience.
+It’s a pretty rare occurrence for nonprofit boards to receive new members who have extensive experience leading a nonprofit organization.
+Instead, you’ll often encounter seasoned for-profit leaders, novice philanthropists, or long-time supporters with no practical board experience.

-This means that your training program needs to thoroughly explain the fundamentals of the specific roles that each new board member is stepping into.
+This means your training program needs to thoroughly explain the fundamentals of each new board member’s specific role.
 These roles might involve preparing fundraising reports for the executive director, carefully documenting meeting minutes, or any number of other specialized tasks.

-Additionally, newcomers should also be taught the broader responsibilities of all of your nonprofit’s board members.
-In particular, Boardable’s guide to board member responsibilities and roles highlights seven critical board member responsibilities that everyone should understand and work towards.
-They include:
+Additionally, newcomers should also be taught the responsibilities all of your nonprofit’s board members are expected to follow.
+Boardable’s guide to board member responsibilities highlights seven critical roles that everyone should understand and work towards:

 • Advancing the core mission of your organization.